alunturner/neovim/README.md

 [This is the entry point for understanding what is going on.](https://github.com/alunturner/neovim/blob/main/init.lua)

+## Requirements
+TODO Think this may need some sort of icon install, nerdfont?
+TODO Ripgrep?

 ## Use it
 ```bash
 [ -d $HOME/.config/nvim ] && mv $HOME/.config/{nvim,nvim.old}; \